 Fosterline Annual Report

 This document contains the information reporting on the delivery of Fosterline by FosterTalk on behalf of the department for Education and aims to capture the impact that Fosterline has had upon enquirers to the service.

 - Measurement against agreed KPI’s

-- Call information recorded on database
+- Information recorded on database

 - Demographics supplied by enquirers

 - Analysis of issues identified by enquirers

 - Analysis of the visitors to the website www.fosterline.info

 - Service user feedback via web-forms

 - Survey of prospective foster carers who contacted Fosterline